Arena Stožice: History

-The arena was named after the area in which it is located, and the change of the name is possible in the future due to sponsorship rights.
-Together with a football stadium it is part of the Stožice Sports Park.
+The arena is named after the area in which it is located, and the change of the name is possible in the future due to sponsorship rights.
+Together with the football stadium, it is part of the Stožice Sports Park.
 The arena building area measures 14,164 square meters.
 It was constructed in just 14 months and opened on 10 August 2010 with a basketball match between Slovenia and Spain, which was won by Spain 79–72 after overtime.

-The arena has a capacity of 12,480 seats for basketball and is located in the north-western part of the park.
+The arena has a capacity of 12,480 seats for basketball and is located in the northwestern part of the sports park.
 The four levels of concourses and the lower, VIP and upper stands are covered by a shell-shaped dome.
-The arena is used for indoor sports such as basketball, handball and volleyball and is the home venue of KK Cedevita Olimpija.
-The arena is one of the main venues of Slovenian national team in most indoor sports except ice hockey for which the arena is not suitable and could only host if ice cooling machines would be implemented.
-Alongside the stadium the arena is also designed to host many cultural events.
+It is used for indoor sports such as basketball, handball and volleyball.
+The arena was also planned to host ice hockey games, but was later deemed unsuitable due to underground heating.
+Alongside the stadium, the arena is also designed to host many cultural events.

-Arena Stožice was one of the four venues of the 2022 European Women's Handball Championship, and will also co-host EuroBasket Women 2023.
+Arena Stožice was one of the four venues of the 2022 European Women's Handball Championship, and co-hosted EuroBasket Women 2023.
+The venue is also set to host the group stage of EuroBasket 2029.